Database Change Management

 How Liquibase automates database change management

-In essence, Liquibase not only transforms database change management into a streamlined and error-resistant process but also empowers teams with the tools for enhanced governance, compliance, and observability, ultimately facilitating a more agile, secure, and efficient database development lifecycle.
+Liquibase not only transforms database change management into a streamlined and error-resistant process but also empowers teams with the tools for enhanced governance, compliance, and observability.
+For a more detailed look, check out How Liquibase Works.